-Located at Mount Tamborine, Gold Coast, the estate boasts three beautiful venues for your once in a lifetime milestone.
+Located at Mount Tamborine, Gold Coast, the estate boasts three beautiful venues for your once-in-a-lifetime milestone.
 Cedar Creek offers mindfully crafted wedding packages composed of complimentary inclusions and add-ons that suit your budget for you to enjoy the picturesque setting, delightful food, and maximum entertainment – all just an hour from Brisbane.

-All packages are covered by complimentary inclusions such as professional wedding coordinator to a wide selection of table centres and accessories for your fabulous wedding happening in one of the most naturally stunning locations in Queensland.
+All packages are covered by complimentary inclusions such as a professional wedding coordinator to a wide selection of table centres and accessories for your fabulous wedding happening in one of the most naturally stunning locations in Queensland.
 Watch some of our previous weddings in our gallery.